Three & Four Year Old Sessional Kindergarten

 What if my circumstances change?

-If your circumstances change and you need to amend the details on your registration form please complete a Change of Registration Form.
+If your circumstances change and you need to amend the details on your registration form please submityour details using our online form.

 How do I register?